-COMMON STOCKS.
-The Sponsor believes that historically rising interest rate environments have typically been associated with periods of economic growth and positive performance for common stocks.
-As such, common stocks may benefit from rising interest rates and bond price declines as investors seek investments with greater total return potential.
-In selecting the stocks of individual companies, the Sponsor considered criteria including, but not limited to, current dividend yield and historical dividend growth rates.
-The Sponsor sought to select stocks of individual companies involved in industries it believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
-For this particular Trust, the Sponsor selected companies involved in aspects of the consumer discretionary, energy, industrials, information technology, and materials sectors.
+EQUITY SECURITIES.
+The Sponsor believes that historically rising interest rate environments have typically been associated with periods of economic growth and positive performance for equity securities.
+As such, equity securities may benefit from rising interest rates and bond price declines as investors seek investments with greater total return potential.
+In selecting the equity securities of individual companies, the Sponsor considered criteria including, but not limited to, current dividend yield and historical dividend growth rates.
+The Sponsor sought to select equity securities of individual companies involved in industries it believes are best positioned to achieve the Trust's investment objective over the life of the Trust.

 CLOSED-END FUNDS.
 For this portion of the portfolio, the Sponsor selected Closed-End Funds that generally invest in foreign or domestic senior corporate loans or other income-producing securities, which may include subordinated loans or debt instruments, credit obligations, or related derivatives.
 Senior loans are generally floating-rate secured debt extended to companies and typically sit at the top of the capital structure while being secured by company assets.
 Floating rates of senior loans typically involve a credit spread over a benchmark credit rate.
 As a result, when the benchmark credit rate rises or falls, the interest rate on the senior loans generally move in a similar fashion.
 The Sponsor believes that in a rising rate environment, senior loans will see coupon payments rise while the loan value remains relatively stable.
 The Sponsor also believes that senior loans have historically maintained a relatively low correlation to other fixed income (i.e. bond) asset classes, based on certain representative benchmarks.
 The Sponsor used no credit quality or maturity policies in selecting Funds for the Trust.
 Certain of the Funds selected by the Sponsor may invest in securities that are below investment grade ("junk") credit quality.
+Certain of the Funds selected by the Sponsor may invest in securities of companies located in "emerging markets."